-The transition to smart local energy systems (SLES) will lead to new opportunities and occupations across energy and associated systems, each coming with a need for new/updated employee skillsets.
+The transition to Smart Local Energy Systems (SLES) will lead to new opportunities and occupations across energy and associated systems, each coming with a need for new/updated employee skillsets.

-To support the transition to SLES, the content and level of education and training provision to the existing and emerging energy system workforce needs to be updated, any skills gaps identified and redressed, and new skills needs anticipated.
+To support the transition to SLES, the content and level of education and training provision to the existing and emerging energy system workforce needs to be updated, any skills gaps identified and redressed, and new skill needs anticipated.
 This would then ensure that the workforce is well trained and ready to take up the new opportunities as they arise.

 A key insight is not to view SLES as a single system, but as a set of loosely interconnected, semi-independent sub-systems that form a system-of-systems.